aaronris/hello_world/README.md

 # hello_world
-This repository if for practicing GitHub Flow
+This repository is for practicing GitHub Flow

+I like to practice things.